Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

-He took another drink, grimaced, then sat it aside.
-“I need someone who can get into places and won’t seem out-of-place there.
-And someone who has been there before and so won’t be scrutinized as closely.”
+He took another drink, grimaced, and set it aside.
+“I need someone who can get into someplace and be accepted there.
+Someone who has been there before and so won’t be scrutinized as closely.”

 He smiled slightly.
 “Besides the Uptown Downport?”

 I frowned further.
-What was he up to?
+What was this about?
 I took another drink.

 “There didn’t seem to be any restrictions on who they let in.
 Why not just go there yourself?”

 He made a snorting laugh, gesturing down at himself.
-“Do I look like someone that they would let in?”
+“Do I look like someone who they would let in?”

 I shrugged.
 “They let me in.”

 He laughed at that.
-“You’re a ship captain.
+“You’re a ship’s captain.
 A Free Trader.
 That opens a lot of doors that us grounders can’t access.”